rikkertkoppes/json2xls/readme.md

 This package is a fork of rikkertkoppes/json2xls.
 The original package had an outstanding PR to address . char in column headers submitted by teliov.

-Unfortunately the original package has not been updated since 2015.
+Unfortunately the original package has not been updated since July 2016.

 Installation
 ------------